-(1) Generate Ideas
+1 Generate Ideas

 Idea generation, Stage 1 of our process, is driven by both quantitative and qualitative analyses.
-As value-based, bottom-up manager, consistently screen markets for securities that appear statistically inexpensive.
+As bottom-up а value-based. manager, we consistently screen markets for securities that appear statistically inexpensive.
 In turn, we use this pool of ideas drive our efforts and our work rather than begin the day with a preconceived notion of what we would like to buy.
 We also screen for "good businesses," as defined by classic characteristics such as consistency of growth and profitability, high returns on invested capital and sustainable competitive advantages.
 Ultimately, we ask ourselves if the valuation is cheap enough to provide a proper margin of safety.
 Our screens are based on combinations of value, business fundamentals, and corporate behavior.
 On a qualitative basis, ideas are produced from our collective investment experience, our deep contact network, out of office experiences, and obvious headline issues.